 Group lessons are divided into age groups (4–6 year olds, 7–13 year olds, and 14 & up) and levels.
 Levels begin at Tot 1/2 for ages 4–6, and Prealpha for ages 7–13, and 14 & up, and are recommended for skaters who have not had any group or private lessons.
 If you are unsure of which level to register for, please contact us.

 How do I know if I graduated a level and what level I should go to next?

 Students receive a test at the end of each group lesson series.
-Each student receives a graded test sheet and their achievements are recognized and recorded nationally.
-ISI badges are available for an additional fee.
+Each student receives a graded test sheet and ISI badges are available for an additional fee.